Hafele–Keating experiment

 The Hafele–Keating experiment was a test of the theory of relativity.
 In 1971, Joseph C. Hafele, a physicist, and Richard E. Keating, an astronomer, took four cesium-beam atomic clocks aboard commercial airliners.
-They flew twice around the world, first eastward, then westward, and compared the clocks against others that remained at the United States Naval Observatory.
+They flew twice around the world, first eastward, then westward, and compared the clocks in motion to stationary clocks at the United States Naval Observatory.
 When reunited, the three sets of clocks were found to disagree with one another, and their differences were consistent with the predictions of special and general relativity.

 Overview

 Kinematic time dilation

 According to special relativity, the rate of a clock is greatest according to an observer who is at rest with respect to the clock.
 In a frame of reference in which the clock is not at rest, the clock runs more slowly, as expressed by the Lorentz factor.
 This effect, called time dilation, has been confirmed in many tests of special relativity, such as the Ives–Stilwell experiment and others.
 Considering the Hafele–Keating experiment in a frame of reference at rest with respect to the center of the Earth (because this is an inertial frame), a clock aboard the plane moving eastward, in the direction of the Earth's rotation, had a greater velocity (resulting in a relative time loss) than one that remained on the ground, while a clock aboard the plane moving westward, against the Earth's rotation, had a lower velocity than one on the ground.